iArcanic/pacific-tours-ccse-cw1-report/report.md

 ## 3.4 Key requirement 4: Edit Bookings

-This requirement entails implementing a modification form for any existing bookings displayed on the "ViewBookings" page.
-Upon the "Edit" button click, they should be redirected to the appropriate edit form, and upon modification, the "ViewBookings" page should update with the new information.
+This requirement entails implementing a modification form for any existing bookings.
+Upon the "Edit" button click, they should be redirected to the appropriate edit form, and upon modification, the "ViewBookings" page with the new information.

-This form essentially derives from the Bookings page form, but without the tab styling – since for each page, only one entity is required.
 The form below is simple and self-explanatory, with just the required input values.
 One thing however is that the modification of the user's room type and choice of hotel has been disabled.
 This assumption has been taken under the consideration of the business limits, in which they can only accommodate the modification of the check-in and check-out dates.

 ```html
 <h2>Edit Hotel Booking</h2>